 Implementation of the Empowered Community currently anticipates that all of ICANN’s SOs, the At-Large AC and Governmental Advisory Committee (GAC) would participate in the Empowered Community (that is, they will be listed in the Bylaws as the five Decisional Participants).

-The CCWG-Accountability also recommends that in a situation where the GAC may not participate as a Decisional Participant because the community power is proposed to be used to challenge the Board’s implementation of GAC Advice and the threshold is set at four in support, the power will still be validly exercised if three are in support and no more than one objects.
+The CCWG-Accountability also recommends that in a situation where the GAC may not participate as a Decisional Participant because the Community Power is proposed to be used to challenge the Board’s implementation of GAC consensus advice and the threshold is set at four in support, the power will still be validly exercised if three are in support and no more than one objects.

 The thresholds presented in this document were determined based on this assessment.
 If fewer than five of ICANN’s SOs and ACs agree to be Decisional Participants, these thresholds for consensus support may be adjusted.
 Thresholds would also have to be adjusted if ICANN changes to have more SOs or ACs.